sidekiq-cron/sidekiq-cron/README.md

 end
 ```

-from version 3.x it is better not to use separate initializer of schedule instead add `config.on(:startup)` to your sidekiq configuration:
+From version 3.x it is better not to use separate initializer of schedule instead add `config.on(:startup)` to your Sidekiq configuration:

 ```ruby
 Sidekiq.configure_server do |config|